 Areas of interest

 The activity of the EACWP focuses on all forms and possibilities of creative writing.
-Namely: CW teaching, learning and practising, theory and academic research, design of CW curricula, mapping of CW in and outside of Europe, literary criticism, literary translation, publishing, multimedia and digital implementation.
+Teachers training, pedagogical exchange and debate, learning and practising, theory and academic research, design of CW curricula, mapping of CW in and outside Europe, literary criticism, literary translation, publishing, multimedia and digital implementation.

-There are four different types of membership: institutional membership (open to any European institution that offers a regular programme in creative writing or literary translation), individual membership (open to any inviduals that work in the field of creative writing or literary translation in Europe), non-European observer membership (open to any non-European institution or individual that work in the field of creative writing or literary translation) and honorary membership.
+The association regards four different types of membership: institutional membership (open to any European institution that offers a regular programme in creative writing or literary translation), individual membership (open to any inviduals working in the field of creative writing or literary translation in Europe), non-European observer membership (open to any non-European institution or individual working in the field of creative writing or literary translation) and honorary membership.

 The highly successful International Congress of Creative Writing Programmes, organized by the German Literary Institute Leipzig (in ass. with Konsthögskolan Valand/Göteborg, Literární Akademie/Prague & schule für dichtung/Vienna) in March 2005, showed both the need and the desire for international cooperation in this area to be established in continental Europe.
 Josef Škvorecký Literary Academy (Prague) has therefore decided to initiate the launching of the European Network of Creative Writing Programmes (ENCWP).
 Between 2005 and 2009, five ENCWP symposiums took place in Prague.